NickGeramanis/gym-navigation/README.md

 # Navigation Environment for the OpenAI Gym

-In this environment the robot tries to navigate a maze without crashing into the walls.
+The goal of this environment is to navigate (2D) a robot in different mazes without crushing into the walls